 4. How to employ QR Codes for product tracking?

 Leverage dynamic QR Codes for product tracking.
-Place the dynamic QR Codes on product packaging and integrate it with analytics.
-Every time a user scans the QR Code on the product package, track the location of the product scanned at, device used, and date of the scan using analytics.
+Place the dynamic QR Codes on product packaging and integrate them with analytics.
+Every time a user scans the QR Code on the product package, track the location of scanning, the device used, and the date of the scan using analytics.

-5. How to use QR Codes to learn about product information
+5. How to use QR Codes for product information?

-QR Codes on product packaging and product labels, when scanned, can be redirected to a landing page which can contain the product’s information covering all the insights.
+QR Codes on product packaging and product labels, when scanned, can be redirected to a landing page that can contain the product’s information covering all the insights.
 (Get more information on QR Code landing pages.)